Kungsbacka/Grouper/GrouperLib/GrouperLib.Language/Resources/Resources.md

 ValidationErrorRuleValueIsNullOrEmpty | Rule value is missing \(Rule: \{0\}\) ValidationErrorSourceGroupSameAsTarget | The same group cannot be used both as member source and target group ValidationErrorStoreNotRecognized | The validator does not recognize the group store \{0\}
-ValidationJsonParsingError | An error occured while parsing JSON document on line \{0\} column \{1\}\.
+ValidationJsonMissingError | The JSON string is null or empty ValidationJsonParsingError | An error occured while parsing JSON document on line \{0\} column \{1\}\.
 The error message is: \{2\}